Kevin Matthews (American football)

-Kevin James Matthews (born February 4, 1987) is a former American football center who played in the National Football League (NFL) for the Tennessee Titans and the Carolina Panthers.
-He played college football at Texas A&M University.
+Kevin James Matthews (born February 4, 1987) is an American former professional football center who played five seasons in the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was signed as a undrafted free agent by the Tennessee Titans.

-Early years
+Early life

 Matthews attended Elkins High School, where he received All-District honors in his last two years.
 He was named to the 2005 All-Greater Houston football team.
 He also practiced the shot put.

 He accepted a scholarship from Texas A&M University, becoming a starter at center as a junior.
 He finished his college career with 34 games and 25 straight starts.

 Professional career

 Tennessee Titans (first stint)

-Matthews was signed by the Tennessee Titans as an undrafted free agent following the 2010 NFL Draft on April 30.
+Matthews was signed by the Tennessee Titans as an undrafted free agent following the 2010 NFL draft on April 30.
 He was waived during final cuts on September 4, but was re-signed to the team's practice squad the next day.
 He was promoted to the active roster on December 15, after center Eugene Amano was placed on the injured reserve list due to a neck injury and started the last game of the season against the Indianapolis Colts.
 The next year, 2011, he was declared inactive for 15 games.

 In 2013, he appeared in 14 games (2 starts), before being lost for the year with a high ankle sprain injury, suffered in the week 15 game against the New York Jets.